machaao/machaao-samples/ReadMe.rst

 Make once works everywhere!

-Make your messenger or twillio chat bot run inside your own android / website
+Make your chat bot run inside your own android / website

+Bonus: Expose your chat bot to millions of devices on play store through MessengerX.io

 The following code contains sample mini apps along with their server and android client components using MACHAAO Conversational Platform

-API Documentation
+Get Started
 -----------------

 Review the Mini Apps Platform API located at